 - Now Sign in to Google chrome with your Google account.

-- Check the browser and see whether the Google-chrome-not-working issue persists.
+- Check the browser and see whether the issue Google chrome not working persist.

-If all the above listed 10 tricks fail to work, just uninstall and reinstall Google chrome.
-It will fix the issue right away.
+When all the above 10 tricks fail to work, just uninstall and reinstall the Google chrome.
+It will fix the issue of Google chrome not responding error.